Buying Your First Ukulele

 What Kind of Ukulele Should I Purchase?

 Avoid "novelty" ukuleles or toy models that cost $8 on Amazon.
 They tend not to hold their tune or have good tone, making them less fun to play.
-Appropriate beginner models start at around $45 - $60.
+Appropriate starter models start at around $50 for a budget option up to about $100 for a beginner ukulele that you'll enjoy playing for a long time.

 Colors and patterns can be fun, but do your homework on the quality.
 It is more important to have an instrument that sounds good than a decorative item.